-Gigi Hadid reportedly arrested for cannabis possession in the Cayman Islands
+Gigi Hadid speaks out after she’s arrested for cannabis possession in Cayman Islands

-Hadid and a friend were reportedly arrested on ‘suspicion importation of ganja and importation of utensils used for the consumption of ganja’
+Hadid and a friend were arrested on ‘suspicion importation of ganja and importation of utensils used for the consumption of ganja’

 Related: Zayn Malik speaks out on 2021 incident with Yolanda Hadid in first interview for six years

-Gigi Hadid was arrested for possession of cannabis while vacationing in the Cayman Islands, according to reports.
+Gigi Hadid has seemingly spoken out after she was arrested for possession of cannabis while vacationing in the Cayman Islands.

-The supermodel, 28, was reportedly arrested at Owen Roberts International Airport on 10 July, after arriving in the Cayman Islands with a friend via private plane, according to E!
+The supermodel, 28, was arrested at Owen Roberts International Airport on 10 July, after arriving in the Cayman Islands with a friend via private plane, according to E!
 News.

 According to local outlet Cayman Marl Road, Hadid and her friend were arrested for “suspicion importation of ganja and importation of utensils used for the consumption of ganja” after customs officials allegedly found “ganja and utensils used for the consumption of ganja” in their luggage.

-Hadid and her friend were then taken to the prisoner detention centre, where they were later released on bail, the outlet stated, while noting that the “quantities were relatively small and were seemingly for personal consumption”.
+Hadid and her friend were then taken to the Royal Cayman Islands Detention Center, where they were later released on bail, the outlet stated, while noting that the “quantities were relatively small and were seemingly for personal consumption”.

 According to the local news outlet, the model and her friend appeared in court on 12 July, where they were formally charged and pleaded guilty.
 They were both fined $1,000, and are not facing any charges, Cayman Marl Road reported.